Willy Steveniers

 He was named the Belgian Player of the Year four times.
 He was named one of FIBA's 50 Greatest Players, in 1991.
-He is generally considered by most fans and sports journalists to have been the best Belgian basketball player of all-time.
+He is generally considered by most fans and sports journalists to have been the best Belgian basketball player of all time, and he was named The Best Belgian Basketball Player of the 20th Century, and was given the Lifetime Achievement Award by the Belgian League, in 2019.

 During his playing career, his nickname was, "The Emperor of Belgian Basketball".

-Playing career

 Club career

 During his club career, Steveniers played in the Belgian League, with Zaziko Antwerpen, Racing Mechelen, Standard Liege, Eural Goldfingers (Wilrijk), Aalst, Antwerpse, and Royal Fresh Air.
 He is the Belgian League's all-time top scorer, with 11,870 career points scored.
 He won the league's championship five times, four times with Racing Mechelen, and once with Standard Liege.

 With Standard Liege, he made it to the semifinals of the FIBA European Champions Cup (now called EuroLeague), in the 1968–69 season.
 He also won the Belgian Cup that season.
 He was named the Belgian Player of the Year in 1965, 1966, 1967, and 1970.
 He was named to the FIBA European Selection team, in 1966.

 At the age of 21, he was offered an NBA contract, but he turned it down.